 where $\mathrm{Pr}_{A} \colon \tilde{A} \to A$ is the projection to the first component.
 In particular, for every $e_a$, there exist unique functions $f_a^b\in C^{\infty}(M)$ for $b=1,\ldots,N$ such that $e_a=\sum_{b=1}^Nf_a^b(e_b+v_b)$ and we have

-Now for every vector field $X\in \mathfrak{X}(M)$, we have:
+Now for every vector field $X\in \mathfrak{X}(M)$, we have

-and, by Lemma \ref{lietau} in the Appendix below, the statement then follows. \qedsymbol \end{proof}
+and, by Lemma \ref{lietau} in the Appendix below, the statement then follows. \end{proof}

-2mm So locally one can define SFs also as an equivalence class of almost Lie algebroids and module SRFs as an equivalence class of almost Lie algebroids over a Riemannian base with an appropriately compatible connection.
+So locally one can define SFs also as an equivalence class of almost Lie algebroids and module SRFs as an equivalence class of almost Lie algebroids over a Riemannian base with an appropriately compatible connection.
 (For some related cohomology see also \cite{Sasha-Thomas}).

-2mm Using the language of almost Lie algebroids, the following proposition is Theorem 7 in \cite{stroblkotov}.
-It will be proven in an alternative, more direct way in the present paper, using the techniques of $\mathcal{I}$-Poisson geometry: \begin{prop} Every module SRF is a geometric SRF. \end{prop} 2mm Note that the converse is not true, at least not for every choice of the module $\mathcal{F}$: Consider $\mathcal{F}=\la(x^2+y^2)(x\partial_y-y\partial_x)\ra_{C^{\infty}_c(\R^2)}$ on $M=\R^2$ equipped with the standard metric.
-The leaves are circles centered at the origin, which is a geometric SRF, but it does not satisfy Equation \eqref{asrfcond}.
+Using the language of almost Lie algebroids, the following proposition is Theorem 7 in \cite{stroblkotov}.
+It will be proven in an alternative, more direct way in the present paper, using the techniques of $\mathcal{I}$-Poisson geometry: